-Palm tried again, this time using an approach where the Pre reports Apple’s own USB vendor ID in hopes of circumventing Apple’s patch.
+tried again, this time using an approach where the Pre reports Apple’s own USB vendor ID in hopes of circumventing Apple’s patch.
 Apple updated iTunes to 9,

 According to Arik Hesseldahl at BusinessWeek, the USB-IF has ruled that not only did Palm not provide any evidence of Apple using its Vendor ID against the rules, but Palm’s use of spoofing that ID to get access to iTunes is strictly verboten.
 Palm now has seven days to “clarify its intent.”

 Whoops.
 That sounds you hear?
-Palm’s lawyers and engineers furiously backpedaling to come up with either a) another solution for working with iTunes or b) a realllllllly good way to ta
+Palm’s lawyers and engineers furiously backpedaling to come up with either a) another solution for working with iTunes or b) a realllllllly good way to talk themselves out of this.